How Long Can A Chicken Go Without Water?

 How Much Water Do Chickens Need

-2. Give them wetted feeds to help things get started because it will give their crops the moisture it needs.
+2. Give them wetted feeds to help things get started because it will provide the moisture their crops need.

 How Much Water Do Chickens Need?